 This page is not optimized for cellphones because their screens are so small, so quick browsing with up/down and A/B comparisons do not work on cellphones.

-A comprehensive list of more than 1250 music fonts with many free links is also available on the next page.
+A comprehensive list of more than 1300 music fonts is available on this Elbsound webpage.

 Please turn your mobile device by 90 degrees or make your browser window wider.

 Creating the Elbsound Music Font Comparison: from Layout Requirements to Fonts

 The online music font comparison started as a spin-off of the upcoming Perfect Layout plugin for Finale from Elbsound.studio.
 The layout plugin had to meet three font relevant requirements for the plugin to work successfully:

 For articulation and expression handling: knowledge of the meaning of every musical character used in the document (e.g. character 85 in the Maestro font is the fermata above symbol).

 For collision removal: knowledge of all of the metric data for each glyph of all music fonts in use.